Connect with others who understand.

 Eating a healthy, nutritious diet plays an important role in managing fatigue with hemophilia.
 People living with hemophilia can benefit from a diet that contains iron-rich foods, whole grains, low- or no-fat foods, and low-sugar treats.
 Try to avoid foods high in fat or sugar.

 Have you dealt with fatigue with hemophilia?
-Share your experience and tips in the comments below or by posting on MyHemophiliaTeam.
+Let others know in the comments below.

 References